-Sunday we woke up early and I made the executive decision to cut my trip a day short.
+Sunday we woke up early at the bluegrass festival and I made the executive decision to cut my trip a day short.
 I allotted two days to get back but looking over my map I kept thinking I’d probably only end up a few hours from home anyways.
 So I decided to cut out a few things and just drive.

 And drive I did.